1993 - Thug Life Original : Do U Love The Thug Life ?

 10. High 'Til I Die (Jagwarr Version) feat.
 Rated R, Macadoshis & Don Jagwarr / Johnny J

-• 1993/02 - 05 (~).
-Banned of Bomb1st forum once said it was the real original.
-But it is more likely a remix version of the song leaked in Demo Tape.
-Don Jagwarr was initially a rapper known as Earle The Poet who released the Single "High Noon" in 1990 and a Promo for his first album titled For Your Listening Pleasure.
+• Story.
+Like for "Thug Life", Banned of Bomb1st leaked it as the real original, but it is more likely a remix version of the Demo Tape version.
+Don Jagwarr was initially a rapper known as Earle The Poet who released the Single "High Noon" in 1990 and a promo tape of his first album titled For Your Listening Pleasure.
 In 1992, he was featured as a reggae artist in Ice Cube's "Wicked".
-Strangely, in 1993, he is featured in MC Ren's album and writes "It's On" for Eazy-E. He will invite 2Pac to drop a verse in "Skank Wit U" for his album Faded, mostly produced by Brian G. So it leads us to think they recorded together around the time 2Pac recorded "Lord Knows" with Brian G...
+Strangely, in 1993, he is also featured in MC Ren's album and also wrote "It's On" for Eazy-E...
+After that hook for Thug Life, he will invite 2Pac to drop a verse in "Skank Wit U" for his album Faded, mostly produced by Brian G. It led Brian G to produce "Lord Knows" (probably circa Sept.
+93, cf. Mr. Middle FingerOut On Bail).

 • Samples :